bjvanderweij/dflock/README.md

 This invokes `git pull --rebase <remote> <upstream>` and prunes ephemeral branches if needed.
 The same method can be used to pull in changes integrated into the upstream by others.

+### Dealing with merge conflicts

+Since your own change requests originate from a single branch, it is impossible to create merge conflicts with your own work.
+The only way merge conflicts can arise is from changes made by collaborators.
+This situation can be resolved by pulling in their changes (e.g., using `dfl pull`), running `dfl write` to update the ephemeral branches, and re-pushing the conficting branch.

+## How do I start using dflock?

+By default, dflock uses `origin/main` as the upstream branch, `main` as the local branch (see [workflow and concepts](#workflow-and-concepts) for and explanation of these concepts), and nano as text editor.

+You can override these defaults using configuration files.
+Repository-specific configuration can be stored in a file called `.dflock` in the repository's root folder.
+You can interactively generate a repository-specific configuration file using `dfl init`.
+Global configuration can be stored in a `.dflock` file in your home folder.
+The order of precedence for configuration options is first repository-specific, then global, then defaults.

+The most important commands are `dfl plan` to bring up the [integration plan](#integration-plan), `dfl status` to inspect ephemeral branches, `dfl push` to push all or a subset of ephemeral branches, `dfl log` to show your local commits, and `dfl checkout` to quickly checkout an ephemeral branch.

+Dflock can create automatically change requests when pushing branches.
+See [this section](#automatic-merge-request-creation) for more information.

+For a complete overview of available commands, use `dfl --help`.
+For more information about a specific command, use `dflock <command> --help`.

 ## The integration plan

-The Integration plan plays a central role in dflock.
+The integration plan plays a central role in dflock.
 Typing `dfl plan` brings up a text editor showing the current integration plan.
 Each line of the plan corresponds to a commit and consists of a command, a truncated commit checksum, and the first line of the commit message.

 The command starts either with `d` to add the commit to a delta or `s` to skip it.
 To distinguish different deltas, an optional numeric label can be given.
 E.g., `d0` and `d1` create different deltas.
 To specify a dependency, the `@` symbol followed by a delta label is used.
 E.g., `d1@d0` creates a delta that depends on `d0`.